-It’s all about the 80s baby, the era of great music and movies.
+It’s all about the 80s baby, the era of great forgotten music and movies for the whole family.
 Even though decades have past, the following list of movies still holds up to this day.
 I’m just going to come out and say it.
 These are CLASSICS!

 What’s a classic?
 A classic is a movie you can watch over and over again and never get tired of it.
 In this particular case, these are the fun movies I watched over and over again as a 80s kid.